Olympia Dukakis: Screen

-She took on powerful roles on the small screen as well.
+She took on significant work on the small screen as well.
 In 1998, she starred as Charlotte Kiszko in the British TV drama A Life for a Life: The True Story of Stefan Kiszko (ITV), based on the actual story of a man wrongfully imprisoned for seventeen years for the murder of a child, Lesley Molseed, after police suppressed evidence of his innocence.

 In another genre entirely, she provided the voice of Grandpa's love interest for The Simpsons episode "The Old Man and the Key" (2002).

 In 2000, she played alongside Ian Holm, Judi Dench, Joan Sims (her final acting performance before her death in 2001), and Romola Garai (her first professional role) in the television film The Last of the Blonde Bombshells.

-In 2008, Dukakis directed the world premiere production of Todd Logan's "Botanic Garden" at Victory Gardens Theatre in Chicago, Illinois.
-That same year she starred in the revival of Tennessee Williams' The Milk Train Doesn't Stop Here Anymore, opposite Kevin Anderson at the Hartford Stage, and co-adapted and starred in the world-premiere of Another Side of the Island, based on William Shakespeare's The Tempest, at Alpine Theatre Project in Whitefish, Montana.
+In 2008, Dukakis directed the world premiere production of Todd Logan's Botanic Garden at Victory Gardens Theatre in Chicago, Illinois.
+The same year, she starred in the revival of Tennessee Williams' The Milk Train Doesn't Stop Here Anymore, opposite Kevin Anderson at the Hartford Stage, and co-adapted and starred in the world-premiere of Another Side of the Island, based on William Shakespeare's The Tempest, at Alpine Theatre Project in Whitefish, Montana.

-In 2011, Dukakis guest-starred on Law & Order: Special Victims Unit.
-She played the role of Debby Marsh, an attorney.
+In 2011, Dukakis guest-starred on Law & Order: Special Victims Unit, as attorney Debby Marsh.
 In 2013, she starred in and executive-produced the 2013 film Montana Amazon, co-starring Haley Joel Osment.
-That same year, on May 24, she was honored with the 2,498th star on the Hollywood Walk of Fame.
+The same year, on May 24, she was honored with the 2,498th star on the Hollywood Walk of Fame.

 In 2018, Dukakis starred in Eleftheromania, which follows an Auschwitz survivor as she recites a true story about a group from the Auschwitz-Birkenau death camp.
 The following year, Dukakis reprised the role of Anna Madrigal, which she had first played in 1993, in a Netflix update of Armistead Maupin's Tales of The City.

 In 2018, Olympia, an American documentary film about her life and career, had its festival premiere at DOC NYC.
-The film, directed by Harry Mavromichalis, features Whoopi Goldberg, Laura Linney, Ed Asner, Lainie Kazan, Armistead Maupin, Austin Pendleton, Diane Ladd and Dukakis' cousin, Governor Michael Dukakis.
+The film, directed by Harry Mavromichalis, features Whoopi Goldberg, Laura Linney, Ed Asner, Lainie Kazan, Armistead Maupin, Austin Pendleton, Diane Ladd and Dukakis's cousin, Governor Michael Dukakis.
 It was released theatrically in the United States in July 2020.

-Dukakis' final performance is as a judge in the 2021 film Not to Forget.
+Dukakis's final performance is as a judge in the 2021 film Not to Forget.